Read or buy our book, Build: Elements of an Effective Software Organization →

 8. Use continuous integration effectively

 GitHub Actions and status checks are widely used for building a robust CI pipeline.
-However, no matter the tools, it's crucial to invest in setting up a CI solution to automate as many quality checks as possible.
+However, no matter the tools, it’s worth investing in setting up a CI solution to automate as many quality checks as possible.

 Automated checks allow reviewers to focus on more important topics such as software design, architecture, and readability.
 Checks can include tests, test coverage, code style enforcements, commit message conventions, static analysis, and much more.